-Dollar inches up as investors brace for Fed guidance
+FOREX-Dollar inches up as investors brace for Fed guidance

 3 Min Read

-NEW YORK (Reuters) - The dollar was steady on Wednesday, edging just above a 13-month low touched the previous session against a basket of major currencies, and trading in a tight range ahead of an announcement from the U.S. Federal Reserve later in the day.
+NEW YORK, July 26 (Reuters) - The dollar was steady on Wednesday, edging just above a 13-month low touched the previous session against a basket of major currencies, and trading in a tight range ahead of an announcement from the U.S. Federal Reserve later in the day.

 While traders saw virtually no chance that the Fed would raise U.S. overnight interest rates, the market was anxiously awaiting a statement from Chair Janet Yellen to determine whether the central bank plans to move forward with further rate hikes this year.